Tag Archive : counselor shivani misri sadhoo

 There are several factors that may compel partners to cheat on each other but they also have solutions to come out of that trap:

-Solution: Seek non-judgmental support from friends, family, or counselors to gain perspective and build resilience.
+Solution: Seek non-judgmental support from friends, family, or counsellors to gain perspective and build resilience.

 2. Fear of confrontation drives the cheating partner to fabricate lies, evading the emotional turmoil they caused.
 Fear pushes them deeper into deceit, avoiding inevitable pain and confrontation.